 The ideas below for team building activities and games in London have all been created in-house by our event technology & development team and are an illustration of what we can do.
-To find out more about team building in London click on the listing for a brief summary of each team building activity and get in touch for a detailed proposal or if you can’t find what you’re looking for.
+To find out more about team building in London click on the listing for a brief summary of each team building activity and please get in touch for a detailed proposal or if you cannot find what you’re searching for.

 Inspired by live escape room games, this is a fast and furious challenge as each team goes all out to successfully decode a master cryptic message to gain the means to open a mysterious padlocked box.
 Interpreting cryptic puzzles, spotting clues in the environment and mastering dexterity challenges are all important in this race against time.
 Available in a 60 or 90 minute format.